7 Typical Mistakes Ecommerce Stores Make With AdWords [Series]

 5) Relying Too Heavily On The Core of AdWords Instead of Experimenting With New Features

 Managing AdWords campaigns for e-commerce stores have quickly been turned on its head.
 No longer is it about whether you can just create successful Search campaigns by choosing the right keywords and ad copy.

-I was doing very well with AdWords back in 2010-2012, but in the last couple of years my cost per conversion has increased and the amount of conversions gone down.
+I was doing very well with AdWords back in 2010-2012, but in the last couple of years my cost per conversion has increased and the number of conversions gone down.

 When analyzing these accounts the truth is almost always the same: A failure in pursuing the newest features in Google AdWords.
 We have already covered Google Shopping, but the other two very big areas that you need to be invested in are:

 Both areas have shown incredible results for the e-commerce campaigns I manage.
 In most cases, these campaign types outperform my regular search campaigns with a 2-1 or 3-1 margin while still bringing in considerable revenue.